sketchplugins/plugin-directory/README.md

 - [exporter](https://github.com/maxbazarov/exporter), by MaxBazarov: Exports Sketch artboards into linked HTML files.
 - [Fake Chinese Name for Sketch](https://github.com/jjying/fake-chinese-name-for-sketch), by JJ Ying: Generate Chinese names for text layers.
 - [Fast Text Transfer](https://github.com/jbentzen/sketch-fast-text-transfer), by Jesper Bentzen: Lightning fast copying, pasting and swapping text.
+- [File Cleaner](https://github.com/monzo/file-cleaner), by Monzo: Keep your Sketch files immaculately clean and in order.
 - [Find All Instances of Symbol](https://github.com/nmwoods1/sketch---find-all-instances-of-symbol), by nmwoods1: A Sketch plugin that lets you find all of the instances of a symbol across multiple pages/artboards
 - [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
 Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers
 - [Fitter Sketch Plugin](https://github.com/pberrecloth/fitter-sketch-plugin), by Peter Berrecloth: Fit layer to artboard width, height or both
 - [Fix Sketch Trackpad Speed](https://github.com/pravdomil/fixsketchtrackpadspeed), by Pravdomil: Speed up your scrolling across all artboards
-- [Fix Styles](https://github.com/dinozavrix/sketch_fix_styles), by dinozavrix: Remove duplicate styles in Sketch
 - [Flatten Plugin for Sketch](https://github.com/einancunlu/flatten-plugin-for-sketch), by Emin İnanç Ünlü: Flatten single or multiple layers instantly, create shared artboard styles, keep them all updated like a boss and boost your Sketch document performance.
 - [FlipSize](https://github.com/apertureless/sketch-flip-size), by Jakub Juszczak: Flip the size of any artboard or shape
 - [Flow Exporter](https://github.com/romannurik/Sketch-FlowExporter), by Roman Nurik: A Sketch plugin that exports prototype flows built with Sketch 49+ to HTML.